mcintyre321/EmbeddedResourceVirtualPathProvider/README.markdown

 > Install-Package EmbeddedResourceVirtualPathProvider

-This will add some code into App_Start registering the provider.
+This will add some code into `App_Code` registering the provider.

 Move views and assets into other assemblies, maintaining folder structure. e.g.